tsutterley/SMBcorr/doc/source/getting_started/Contributing.rst

 ^^^^^^^^^^^^^^^^^^

 - Make each pull request as small and simple as possible
-- `Commit messages should be clear and describe the changes <./Contributing.html#semantic-commit-messages>`_
 - Larger changes should be broken down into their basic components and integrated separately
 - Bug fixes should be their own pull requests with an associated `GitHub issue <https://github.com/tsutterley/SMBcorr/issues>`_
 - Write a descriptive pull request message with a clear title